strimzi/proposals/036-kraft-mode.md

 * Entity Operator (both User and Topic operator) are not supported.
 * Authorization is not supported.
 * SCRAM-SHA-512 users are not supported.
-* JBOD storage is not supported (the `type: jbod` storage can be used, but the JBOD array can contain only one disk)
+* JBOD storage is not supported (the `type: jbod` storage can be used, but the JBOD array can contain only one disk).
 * Liveness and readiness probes are disabled.
 * KRaft architectures using separate controller and broker nodes.